 Our analysis of Bethlehem Public Library as a whole begins below.
-One of the most important questions asked about the Library's finances is, "Is Bethlehem Public Library, as a whole, better off or worse off as a result of the year's activities?"
-The Statement of Net Position and the Statement of Activities report information about the Library as a whole and about its activities in a manner that helps answer this question.
+One of the most important questions asked about the Library's finances is, Is Bethlehem Public Library, as a whole, better off or worse off as a result of the year's activities?
+The statement of set position and the statement of activities report information about the Library as a whole and about its activities in a manner that helps answer this question.
 These statements include all assets and liabilities using the accrual basis of accounting, which is similar to the accounting used by most private-sector companies.
 All of the current year's revenue and expenses are taken into account regardless of when cash is received or paid.